-We breed Labrador retrievers, Golden retrievers, and German shepherds to be guide dogs for people who are blind or visually impaired.
+We breed Labrador retrievers, Golden retrievers, and Lab/Golden crosses to be guide dogs for people who are blind or visually impaired.
 We are looking for homes to host both female and male breeders for the duration of their breeding careers.
 Applicants must be at least 18 years old and will bear the legal responsibility for the host dog.
 However, families can have children participate in the care of the dog to share in this rewarding experience!

 About Leader Dogs for the Blind

 1039 S. Rochester Rd., Rochester, MI 48307, US

 Our mission is empowering people who are blind or visually impaired with lifelong skills for safe and independent daily travel.